revalew/LATROP-Uni-PwAG/README.md

 - `src/` - Contains the C++ source code files for the game and all of the assets (shaders, textures, and maps).
 - `data/` - Includes textures and shaders.
 - `maps/` - Contains level design files.
-- `build/` - Directory for compiled binaries and temporary build files (created during the build process).
+- `build/` - Directory for compiled binaries and temporary build files (created during the build process),
+- `docs/` - Additional documentation (control scheme, troubleshooting, etc.).

 </br>
 </br>

 ## **Download precompiled release**

-You can find precompiled releases for both Linux and Windows in the [releases section](https://github.com/revalew/LATROP-Uni-PwAG/releases).
+You can find precompiled releases for both **GNU/Linux** and **Windows** in the [releases section](https://github.com/revalew/LATROP-Uni-PwAG/releases).

+Each build comes with additional documentation (in markdown format) for easy reference.

-On Windows, the `latrop.exe` will display a warning that the application is potentially dangerous (I don't want to get into exe signing right now...).
+**On Windows**, the `latrop.exe` will display a warning that the application is potentially dangerous (I don't want to get into exe signing right now...).
 No malicious code has been injected into this game (yet... :skull: but you can check the [workflow file](./.github/workflows/create_release.yml) and [source code](./src/) yourself), so you can safely click `More info` and `Run anyway`.

 </br>
 </br>